(For a detailed CV please click here)

-Michael recently joined the Arduino team, and is responsible for Education and Community Management.
+Michael is a member of the Arduino team, and is responsible for Education and Community Management.

-Michael teaches electronics, electromechanics, robotics, physical computing, experimental interface design, programming, and system design at:
+Michael is teaching or has taught electronics, electromechanics, robotics, physical computing, experimental interface design, programming, and system design at:

 - San Francisco State University